 Kite Glass will offer advice on the choice of interlayers, to allow architects and specifiers options for the reduction of sound and ultra-violet light transmission and tinted interlayers.

-Kite Glass can supply and install laminated glass windows for the following:
+Kite Glass can supply and install laminated windows for the following:

-Kite Glass’ range of case studies showcase our experience and give some examples of laminated glass in action.
+Kite Glass’ range of case studies showcase our experience and give some examples of our glass in action.